billc0sta/Aerospec/docs/docs.md

 #### String.index
 `String.index(str, substr)` is the index of the first occurrence of `substr` in `str`. if `substr` doesn't occur in `str`, then it results in `-1`.
-a runtime error is raised if `str` is not of type string or `substr` is not of type string.
+a runtime error is raised if:
+- `str` is not of type string.
+- `substr` is not of type string.
 example:
 ```
 str = "Hello, world!"